TeryakiiSauce/Everything-Barcodes-Pi/README.md

 `connection = pymysql.connect("<ip address>", "<user; usually 'root'>", "<password>", "<database>")`

+All you have to do now is to replace each segment with the appropriate values (keep the quotation marks)
+> **IP Address :** To find the IP Address of your Raspberry Pi enter `hostname -I`
+> **User :** It is *root* by default
+> **Password :** The password of the MySQL
+> **Database :** The database's name

 ## PART #3 : Executing the program
+Once the zip file is downloaded, all you have to do now is to extract it using the command

+`tar xzf "something.zip (eg: "Everything-Barcodes-Pi-master.zip")"`

-All you have to do is search for the version you'd like to use in the '*Releases*' folder and then `cd` into that directory and enter the following command
+Then search for the version you'd like to use in the '*Releases*' folder and then `cd` into that directory and enter the following command

 ### Example
 `python3 Everything Barcodes Pi v1.2.py`